-Border States of Florida, Alabama, and South Carolina (GSW approved for the 2015-2016 academic year)
+Border States of Florida, Alabama, and South Carolina

 Students domiciled in another state bordering Georgia subject to the following conditions: Each year, the Chancellor shall review the enrollment levels at each USG institution to determine whether any USG institutions have sufficient excess capacity to increase recruitment of students from neighboring states.
 Should the Chancellor determine that cause exists to activate the Border Residents waiver, the Chancellor or the Chancellor's designee will present the list of institutions to the Committee on Academic Affairs of Regents for approval.
 If an institution is given permission to award the Border Residents waiver, it will be allowed to do so for the next three academic years.